-Proposals should not exceed five double-spaced pages (excluding references), and should be submitted via the application link.
+Proposals should not exceed five pages (excluding references), and should be submitted via the application link.
 Applications submitted via regular mail or e-mail cannot be accepted.

 Scholars use their time in the UMAPS program for various different purposes, so there isn’ta single application format that has to be used by all applicants in their proposal.

 Irrespective of the nature of your UMAPS plans, your application should contain a clear statement of the following, so your application can be evaluated effectively by the UMAPS selection committee: